cmd-tools/aws-commander/README.md

 ### Getting Started

 1. Run the command `make up` to setup and startup local development environment using `localstack`;
-2. Execute the application using `go run main.go`.
+2. Execute the application using `go run .`.
 3. Add `--logview` to show logs directly in `aws-commander` or check development logs by tailing the related log file `aws-commander.log`.

 ## Versioning